GeminiDRSoftware/MAROONXDR/doc/usermanuals/MAROONXDR_UserManual/recipes/generated_doc/maroonxdr.maroonx.recipes.sq.recipes_ECHELLE_SPECT.makeSyntheticDark.rst

 =================

 | **Recipe Library**: maroonxdr.maroonx.recipes.sq.recipes_ECHELLE_SPECT
-| **Astrodata Tags**: {'MAROONX', 'SCI'}
+| **Astrodata Tags**: {'SCI', 'MAROONX'}

-Construct DDDDE master darks from coefficient file for science exposures.
+Construct synthetic DDDDE darks for science exposures.

-Uses a linear interpolation of log(exposure time) vs. flux in empirical master darks to construct interpolated darks for other exposure times.
+The per-pixel log-linear fit stored in a processed dark coefficients calibration, retrieved from the calibration database, is evaluated at the exposure time and ND filter setting of each science frame.
+This interpolates the empirical master darks to exposure times that were not directly observed.
+The synthetic dark is stored with a "_synth_dark" suffix.

 ::

     Parameters
     ----------
-    p : PrimitivesCORE object
+    p : Primitives object
         A primitive set matching the recipe_tags.

 ::